utra-robosoccer/soccerbot/README.md

 # soccer-embedded
-Collection of embedded programs for an autonomous soccer robot.
+Collection of embedded programs for an autonomous humanoid soccer robot.

 # Dynamixel motors
 ## Dynamixel_AX-12A_Driver